-The LBJ Museum, located on the square in downtown San Marcos, features exhibits and archives on the formative years of President Lyndon B. Johnson at Texas State University, where he was a student from 1927?1930.
-The museum is free and open Thursday?Saturday from 11 a.m. to 5 p.m.
+The LBJ Museum, located on the square in downtown San Marcos, features exhibits and archives on the formative years of President Lyndon B. Johnson at Texas State University, where he was a student from 1927 to 1930.
+The museum is free and open Thursday through Saturday from 11 a.m. to 5 p.m.